 Rental car crash: things to keep in mind!

 So, your day is ruined.
 The auto is out of order.
 No matter on whose account the accident is, just call 911 operators immediately!
 You should report about any road troubles and ask for an ambulance if it is needed.
-But what about the rental car crash policy?
+But what about the rental car crash policy of the car rental company you chose?
 Are you familiar with the rules?

-What happens if you crash a rental car?
+What happens if you crash the car you rented?

-If you crash a rental auto, should you repair it before returning?
+If there is damage to the rental auto, should you repair it before returning?

 How much do you pay if you are in car crash troubles?